EnzoReyes11/worklog-action/PROJECT.md

 I use it to maintain a portfolio and blog in Astro.

 - `PROJECT.md` are the portfolio files, describing the overall project.
 - `WORKLOG.md` are the blog files.
-It looks for the latest date and adds that into the content.
+The content should have date items, which will be parsed by the read platform.

 ![README](https://github.com/EnzoReyes11/worklog-action/blob/main/README.md)